sagidana/fork/README.md

 ## TODOs
 - visual block mode
+- make asterisk work as <cword> in vim
+- record jumps in all the right places
+- make ALL delete operations to also yank the text...
+    - never thought this is something I used so much, I actually useless without it.
 - add support for diff output
 - add support for bash scripts
-- add support for `cat file | ed`
+- add support to <ctrl><x><f> in insert mode: auto complete filesystem paths
-- make ALL delete operations to also yank the text...
-    - never thought this is something I used so much, I actually useless without it.

 - in visual line mode, when highlights are one and we change the selected lines, the highlight do not drawing smoothly
 - take influence from helix/kakoun
     - mutli lines selection
     - server/client architecture
-- make asterisk work as <cword> in vim
-- record jumps in all the right places
 - make gq take into account the indent level..
 - horizontal scrolling
 - add tabs status line like in vim
     - adding set_position() and resize() methods in Tab class